-A half century ago, Dr. Francis M. Pottenger, Jr., a California physician, studied the effects of a cooked meat and pasteurized milk diet on over 900 cats.
+A half-century ago, Dr. Francis M. Pottenger, Jr., a California physician, studied the effects of cooked meat and pasteurized milk diet on over 900 cats.

 During his ten year study, Dr. Pottenger discovered that diets containing raw milk and raw meat produced optimal health, good bone structure and density, shiny fur, and successful reproduction.

 Changes noted with the groups of cats receiving cooked meat and pasteurized milk included: